Podcast: Play in new window | Download

-Today we’re talking about egg freezing, getting pregnant, putting off getting pregnant basically how to make a baby with a reproductive specialist.
+Today, we’re talking about egg freezing, getting pregnant, putting off getting pregnant basically how to make a baby with a reproductive specialist.
+If you’re looking for an amazing way to bond with your baby before they’re born, look no further than A Date With Baby for 3D Ultrasound service in Toronto.
 This is important info we should all know – whether you are done having kids, don’t want kids, don’t want to think about it right now… It’s getting more common to put off having babies but our bodies haven’t caught up with this timeline.
 We should all know how our bodies work for our own knowledge and also to be able to talk about it with the people in our lives.
 Let’s get comfortable talking about these things and it starts with getting educated.
+Products like True Pheromones are also proven to help increase sexual satisfaction.

 New here?
 I’m Monica creator of RunEatRepeat.com at site I started to document my first marathon training and journey to lose weight.
 I ran a marathon, lost weight and much to my surprise the site grew a huge following and I fell in love with all things running, nutrition and health related.